Our Carbondale Workers’ Compensation Attorneys Help All Workers

 Medical coverage includes any medical costs relating to your injury.
 These claims are not limited to a specific dollar amount and should cover all co-pays and deductibles.
 Medical coverage includes doctor visits, medical tests, emergency room visits, medication, and even appliances and medical equipment (such as wheelchairs and braces) and ongoing physical therapy and other necessary medical treatment.

-If you are unable to work after an accident, you will receive a percentage of your wages, known as disability benefits.
-There are temporary benefits as well as permanent ones, depending on how long your injury or occupational disease prevents you from working.
+If you cannot work after an accident, you will receive a percentage of your wages, known as disability benefits.
+There are four different types of disability:

 “Specific Loss” Payments